What is Uniform Teeth?

 You’ll get a free retainer to maintain your new smile!

 How much does it cost?

-Your entire treatment (all doctor visits, treatment plan, aligners, whitening, and retainer) will cost between $2,500 and $5,000.
+Your entire treatment (all orthodontist visits, treatment plan, aligners, and retainer) will generally cost between $2,500 and $5,000.
 The exact price is dependent on the complexity of your teeth movements.
 Severely complex cases, based upon time and complexity, may incur a higher cost.